Trump’s ex-lawyer Cipollone is at eye of hurricane for Jan. 6 panel

 By the time of Trump’s second impeachment trial in 2021, Trump was out of the White House and Cipollone was no longer representing him.
 He had returned to a private firm in Washington, D.C., falling off the media’s radar until the recent House hearings on the Jan.
 6 attacks thrust him back into the public eye.

 Amid the effort to secure Cipollone’s participation, the committee has won a strong ally in John Dean, the White House counsel to former President Nixon, whose explosive testimony to Congress during the Watergate scandal led to Nixon’s ultimate downfall.
-For his role in the cover-up, Dean was charged with obstruction of justice, pleaded guilty and was incarcerated for roughly four months.
-Afterwards, he was disbarred.
+For his role in the cover-up, Dean was charged with obstruction of justice, pleaded guilty, and was incarcerated for roughly four months.
+Afterward, he was disbarred.

-Now, Dean is calling on Cipollone to take the similar step, saying his constitutional oath obliges him to cooperate with investigators about the events of Jan.
+Now, Dean is calling on Cipollone to take a similar step, saying his constitutional oath obliges him to cooperate with investigators about the events of Jan.
 6.

 “It seems the older you are, the more vested you become in your career, and where you’re going to go from the White House.
 I think Cipollone’s got that problem.
 He’s got a large family to support.
 He looks towards Republican clients, probably, and is influenced in Washington.
 And he’s worried about damaging all that,” Dean said Wednesday evening in an interview with CNN’s Wolf Blitzer, alluding to Cipollone’s 10 children.